Quae/greyveldt/people/humana.md

 ### Physical Qualities
 Humana identify their ancestry as largely 'human' even though in truth no one is truly 'human' anymore (thus the alteration to the word itself).
 Mutation and interbreeding have led to a vast array of minor physiological changes.
 Humana are those that retain a bipedal form and roughly humanoid features, but the possibilites beyond that are near endless: spots, scales, slitted eyes, third eyelids, gills, webbed fingers, conical nails, even wings... that said, there are no flight capable humana.

 Size-wise, humana range from about 4 feet tall to 7 feet, from 90lbs to as large as 500lbs.
-Exceeding these limitations expells the entity from being considered 'humana', and instead referred to as something else.
+Exceeding these limitations expells the entity from being considered 'humana', and instead referred to as something else (see '[Felemelte](https://github.com/Quae/greyveldt_lore/blob/master/people/felemelte.md)').

 ### Mental Qualities
 Humana are just as versitile in their mental capabilities as they are with their physical.